I’m a reporter at Ars Technica. I write about technology policy, blockchains, and the future of transportation.

 I started my journalism career at Ars in 2007, and wrote for Ars full time from 2011 to 2013.
 I returned to Ars in 2017 after spending time at the Washington Post and Vox.

 I earned a master’s degree in computer science from Princeton University in 2010.
 I was advised by Ed Felten, the director of Princeton’s Center for IT Policy.
 I’m a co-creator of RECAP, a software project that helps users liberate documents from PACER, the federal judiciary’s paywalled website for public records.
-My studies were supported by a Humane Studies Fellowship.

 I was born and raised in Minnesota.
 I graduated from the University of Minnesota, and then moved to Washington DC, where I met my wife, Amanda.
 I’ve spent time in St. Louis, Princeton, and Philadelphia.
 I now live with Amanda and our two cats in Washington DC.